-For further information, contact STC's Chapter advisor Marie E. Olivarez or co-advisor Hector Villarreal at 872-6440.
+For further information, contact STC's Chapter advisor Marie E. Olivarez at 872-1952 or co-advisor Willie Johnson at 872-2650.

 VALLEY SCHOLARS PROGRAM

 The Valley Scholars Program was established in 1997 to recognize and promote academic excellence by providing financial assistance, academic support services, mentoring, and leadership development.
 The program provides a foundation that empowers students to excel in their academic achievements and to become leaders that will make significant contributions to their communities.